Dorsa-Arezooji/Forex-MCMC/README.md

 ```

 ## Overview

 This notebook contains code for log-term prediction of daily forex currency pair rates.
 However, instructions are included in the notebook for using a dataset with smaller than 24hr candles.

+* You can find the compiled notebook containing all of the results [here](https://github.com/Dorsa-Arezooji/Forex-MCMC/blob/master/Forex-MCMC.nb.html).

+## What does it do?

 1. The data is loaded, preprocessed, and split into training and testing automatically.